Madgrades/madgrades-extractor/README.md

 ## Relational Diagram

-Currently it can output a collection of relational entities modeled something like this:
+The CSV or SQL dumps are in the format of a collection of relational entities modeled something like this:

 ![diagram](https://cdn.rawgit.com/thekeenant/3c6dbb04f94243df6e84f152e40d87a9/raw/8ce37501a495447f5b71315a6f9aef7b4b7013bc/madgrades-diagram.svg)